 The library has been using matrices for positioning and orientation from the start which makes it fast and accurate without the possibility of glitches or temporary misalignment.
 Support functions are included to simplify matrix manipulation but it is also possible to provide a user defined matrix.

 Several hardware backends are supported by the library and built-in support for improved Head Related Transfer Functions (HRTF) and virtualization (multiple speaker output) is available.

-For project Devil Ray, released late 2017, AeonWave version 3.0 switched to 64-bit double precision matrices internally.
-Another big change is switching to dual licensing with GPL2 and a commercial license.
+For project Devil Ray, released late 2017, AeonWave version 3.0 switched to dual licensing with GPL3 and a commercial license.
+Another big change is switching to 64-bit double precision matrices internally.
+Further changes are supplemental C++ support classes, tighter integration of audio file and stream support code and the option to assing filters and effects to the sensor, emitter and audio-frames by using xml-encoded AAXS buffer objects which may be located at a remote host.
 This version also removed all leftovers from the version 1.0 API, fixed the return values of a few effect and filter functions to be more consistent with the rest of the API.
-Further changes are C++ support classes, tighter integration of audio file and stream support code and the option to assing filters and effects to the sensor, emitter and audio-frames by using xml-encoded AAXS buffer objects.

 The AeonWave Audio eXtensions library defines a number of basic objects: